DroopyTersen/spscript/docs/search.md

 ## Introduction

 The SharePoint Search REST API responses are notoriously difficult to work with.
 To get the items you'd have to say `data.PrimaryQueryResult.RelevantResults.Table.Rows`.
 But you're not done yet!
 Each Row is a `{}` with a `Cells` array which contains key value pairs of the item's managed properties and values.
-It's a huge mess.
+It's a huge mess...

-_This is about the shortest way you could parse the Search Rest API response.
-Not very readable..._
+_This is about the shortest way you could parse the Search Rest API response._

 ```javascript
 let items = data.PrimaryQueryResult.RelevantResults.Table.Rows.map(row => {